Clinical Psychology San Diego Degree Overview

 - Psychodynamic Emphasis

-Doctoral students in the San Diego Clinical Psychology PhD and PsyD programs also have the unique opportunity to gain valuable, hands-on experience through a wide variety of training and fieldwork opportunities.
-Under the supervision of expert staff, students can provide real-world mental health services to a variety of under-served populations in the San Diego community.
+Doctoral students in the San Diego Clinical Psychology PhD program have the unique opportunity to select from over 50 practicum sites from which to gain valuable, hands-on experience in a wide variety of settings and client populations.
+Under the supervision of expert clinicians, students provide evidence-based mental health services to diverse clientele, including under-served populations in the San Diego community.

-The California School of Professional Psychology’s San Diego Clinical Psychology PhD program is accredited by the Commission on Accreditation of the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition and licensure.
+The California School of Professional Psychology’s San Diego Clinical Psychology PhD program has been continuously accredited by the Commission on Accreditation of the American Psychological Association (APA) since 1980.
+All accredited programs are required to provide data on time to completion, program costs, internships, attrition and licensure.
 Please follow the link below for that data.
 We hope this information will help you to make an informed decision regarding your graduate study.

 The California School of Professional Psychology’s Clinical Psychology PhD and PsyD programs offered on the Fresno, Sacramento, Los Angeles, San Diego, and San Francisco campuses are individually accredited by the Commission on Accreditation of the American Psychological Association (APA).